riffnshred/nhl-led-scoreboard/README.md

 NOW ! close the terminal.
 VOILA !!!
 The scoreboard now runs on it's own.

 To go back and stop the scoreboard, open your terminal again and ssh to your Pi.
 Once you are in, do `screen -r`.
 This will bring the screen session up on your terminal.
-This is useful if the scoreboard stop working for some reason, you can find out the error it returns and use that to find a solution.
+This is useful if the scoreboard stop working for some reason, you can find out the error it returns and uses that to find a solution.

 ## Shout-out (Credit)
 This project was inspired by the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check it out and try it on your board, even if you are not a baseball fan, it's amazing.
 I also used this [nhlscoreboard repo](https://github.com/quarterturn/nhlscoreboard) as a guide at the very beginning as I was learning python.

 ## Licensing
-This project use the GNU Public License.
+This project uses the GNU Public License.
 If you intend to sell these, the code must remain open source.